ihalseide/bf/README.md

 * [	Jump past the matching ] if the cell at the pointer is 0
 * ]	Jump back to the matching [ if the cell at the pointer is nonzero

 All characters other than the commands are considered comments and ignored.
+Brainfuck is proven to be Turing-complete, and since this project shows that Python can simulate brainfuck, it follows that Python is Turing-complete.

 ## Disclaimer